Does Your Computer Have a Virus? Here’s How To Tell

 Not all antivirus software is built the same.
 After testing dozens of security apps, these three topped our list:

 • McAfee: This antivirus program not only protects you but also helps you prevent future infections on every device in your household.
-It comes packed with parental controls, a VPN, file shredder, and even identity monitoring.
+It comes packed with parental controls, a virtual private network (VPN), file shredder, and even identity monitoring.

 • Bitdefender: If you need solid protection against viruses both old and new, Bitdefender offers solid protection.
 You'll also get access to other tools that help protect your devices, like a VPN, ransomware protection, and a password manager.